HomomorphicEncryption/SparseLWEkit/README.md

 # Sparse LWE Kit

-The sparseLWEkit aims to provide parameter sets for FHE schemes with sparse secrets _(and later estimates for other secret key types)_.
+The sparseLWEkit aims to provide parameter sets for FHE schemes with sparse secrets.
 Another aim of the project is to increase transparency in parameter selection and cryptanalysis efforts.
 To enable this, we give an overview of where different cryptanalysis work is currently implemented and give justification of how libraries choose parameters with sparse secrets.

 ## Cryptanalysis disclaimer

-Users of the sparseLWEkit, and users of any parameter selection tool, should be aware that cryptanalysis is very much a work in progress.
+Users of the sparseLWEkit, and users of any parameter selection tool, should be aware that cryptanalysis is always a work in progress.
 New attacks may be found at any time, and the landscape is constantly evolving.

 Attacks we are already aware of need to be incorporated into existing tools for use in parameter selection.
 This means that **existing tools may not give a completely accurate estimate of security**.
 Existing tools may also take a **long time to run**.
 In order to mitigate against confusion caused by long running time, we include running time for the tables we provide.
 We hope this should give users an idea of how long they can expect parameter generation to take.